com-lihaoyi/scalasql/docs/reference.md

 ScalaSql's `.onConflictIgnore` translates into SQL's `ON CONFLICT DO NOTHING`

-Note that H2 and HsqlDb do not support `onConflictIgnore` and `onConflictUpdate`, while MySql only supports `onConflictUpdate` but not `onConflictIgnore`.
+Note that H2 and HsqlExpr do not support `onConflictIgnore` and `onConflictUpdate`, while MySql only supports `onConflictUpdate` but not `onConflictIgnore`.

 ```scala